awslabs/aws-athena-query-federation/athena-udfs/README.md

 `USING EXTERNAL FUNCTION encrypt(col VARCHAR, secretName VARCHAR) RETURNS VARCHAR LAMBDA '<lambda name>' SELECT encrypt('plaintext', 'my_secret_name');`

-3. "decrypt": decrypt the data with a data key stored in AWS Secrets Manager
+4. "decrypt": decrypt the data with a data key stored in AWS Secrets Manager*

 Example query:

 `USING EXTERNAL FUNCTION decrypt(col VARCHAR, secretName VARCHAR) RETURNS VARCHAR LAMBDA '<lambda name>' SELECT decrypt('tEgyixKs1d0RsnL51ypMgg==', 'my_secret_name');`

+*To use the Athena Federated Query feature with AWS Secrets Manager, you must configure an Amazon VPC private endpoint for Secrets Manager.
+For more information, see [Create a Secrets Manager VPC Private Endpoint](https://docs.aws.amazon.com/secretsmanager/latest/userguide/vpc-endpoint-overview.html#vpc-endpoint-create) in the _AWS Secrets Manager User Guide_.

 ## AWS built UDFs
 For an example that uses UDFs with Athena to translate and analyze text, see the AWS